-The #PayUp campaign formed out of the fashion industry’s catastrophic decision to refuse payment for completed orders heading into the COVID-19 pandemic.
+The #PayUp campaign formed in March 2020 out of the fashion industry’s catastrophic decision to refuse payment for completed clothing orders heading into the COVID-19 pandemic.

-When stores were shuttered and fashion sales were in free-fall in March of 2020, global brands refused to pay for an estimated $40 billion worth of finished goods that garment workers had spent countless hours sewing.
+When retail stores were shuttered and fashion sales were in free-fall in March of 2020, dozens of global brands refused to pay for an estimated $40 billion worth of finished goods that garment workers had spent countless hours sewing, according to research by the Worker Rights Consortium and PennState Center for Global Workers’ Rights Director Mark Anner.
 Millions of garment workers were laid off globally without pay as a direct result of the cancellations, sending them into the gravest economic crisis of our lifetimes without their paychecks or any savings.

-#PayUp built a coalition of garment workers, experienced labor rights groups, NGOs, and fashion activists.
+#PayUp built a global coalition of garment workers, experienced labor rights groups, NGOs, and fashion activists.

-Strengthened by the power of social media, the #PayUp campaign went viral, with citizens all around the world using the #PayUp hashtag and over 270,000 people signing the original petition.
+Strengthened by the power of social media, the #PayUp campaign went viral over the summer of 2020, with citizens all around the world using the #PayUp hashtag and over 270,000 people signing the original #PayUp petition.

-To date, the #PayUp campaign, using relentless protesting and petitioning, and citizen and worker solidarity, has helped to recoup $22 billion owed to garment factories worldwide from over a dozen major fashion companies including Zara, Gap and Next.
-Without the help of #PayUp, millions more workers would have lost their jobs without pay or any sort of social safety net.
-Its success is because of people like you who signed a petition, fired off a #PayUp tweet, or protested outside stores in solidarity with garment workers.
+As of December of 2020, the #PayUp campaign, using relentless protesting and petitioning, and citizen and worker solidarity, has helped to recoup at least $15 billion (according to WRC/Mark Anner estimates) owed to garment factories worldwide from over a dozen major fashion companies, including Zara, Gap Inc. and Next.
+Without the help of #PayUp, it’s estimated that millions more workers would have lost their jobs without pay or any sort of social safety net.
+The campaign’s success is because of people like you who signed a petition, fired off a #PayUp tweet, or protested outside stores in solidarity with garment workers.

 Building on this victory, there is much more to be done.

-Many brands still refuse to #PayUp, and factories continue to underpay workers on a massive scale.
+Many brands, despite returning to profitability by the fall of 2020, still refuse to #PayUp, and factories continue to underpay workers on a massive scale.
+In the months after the pandemic began, brands began to drastically cut the prices paid to factories, triggering a corresponding increase in hunger and food insecurity and an increase in union-busting and gender-based violence among garment workers.
 The fact that our fight continues for basic human rights and economic justice for garment workers demonstrates an urgent need to build back better, assuring a fashion future that centers workers, citizens and our planet.
-That is where the story of PayUp Fashion and our 7 demands begins.
+That is where the story of PayUp Fashion, a long-term campaign for systemic reform to advance labor rights, and our 7 demands begins.

 What’s the solution?

-The future of fashion must include social protection and safety nets for workers.
+The future of fashion must include social protection and safety nets for garment workers.
 Wages for garment workers must be high enough to establish savings, and all workers must have access to health care and educational services.
-To get there, we call for binding rather than voluntary agreements to police the fashion industry; we call for legal and policy reform to reign in corporate power and hold brands accountable; we call for living wages.
+To get there, the PayUp Fashion coalition formed to devise a platform for change, encapsulated in our 7 actions on the home page.
+Among the demands, we call for binding rather than voluntary agreements to oversee the fashion industry; we call for legal and policy reform to reign in corporate power, share profits with workers, and hold brands accountable; we call for living wages along the supply chain.
 Post COVID-19, returning to business as usual is not an option.
 Our planet cannot sustain fashion’s hyper-growth and disposable consumption model at the cost of workers and our planet.
 It’s time for a new paradigm.
 The only future for the fashion industry is a sustainable, inclusive, and economically empowered one.
 These are not new or disputed goals.
 But they can no longer wait.

 Who we are